Friday, May 31, 2013

 ABC News: ABC Evening News, January 11, 1978

 What was otherwise a pretty bad year politically for President Jimmy Carter and his administration with the economy about to tank, which by itself may have cost President Carter his reelection, was actually pretty good for him in foreign affairs.
 With the Camp David Accords that he and his administration helped negotiate between Israel and Egypt.
 A peace agreement that got Egypt to recognize the only Jewish country in the world in Israel and the only Jewish state in the entire Middle East.
-That is surrounded by big Arab countries like Egypt, Syria, Iraq, Saudi Arabia and a big Persian country in Iran and a big Turkish country in Turkey.
+That is surrounded by big Arab countries like Syria, Iraq, Saudi Arabia, a big Egyptian country in Egypt, and a big Persian country in Iran and a big Turkish country in Turkey.
 And that peace agreement almost forty-years later has held ever since.
 President Carter also got the Panama Canal Treaty passed by the Senate as well.

 1978, the start of the second year of the Carter Administration that had an economy that was about to go south.
 Rising interest rates, inflation, rising energy costs and an energy shortage, but they did manage to get some important legislation through Congress.
 An energy bill and they got the airline industry deregulated which created a lot more competition there.
-They kept us out of war, they kept the deficit down even dealing with a very Progressive if not New-Left Democratic Congress that wanted all sorts of new spending and new taxes to finance their new programs.
+They kept us out of war, they kept the deficit down even dealing with a left-wing leading Democratic Congress, at least in the House, that wanted all sorts of new spending and new taxes to finance their new programs.
 So President Carter and his administration, actually managed to get a lot done in their four years.

 Monday, May 20, 2013